oshinrex/case-match-agent/README.md

 overhaul.

-Case Match is an agent that finds **structural** precedents, explains why they transfer, drafts the pitch language — and **remembers every case it has ever been asked about**, so the firm's memory compounds instead of resetting.
+Case Match is an agent that finds **structural** precedents, explains why they transfer, drafts the pitch language, and **remembers every case it has ever been asked about** — so the firm's memory compounds instead of resetting.
+Consultants can also grow the library directly from the UI: upload a case-study PDF and Bedrock proposes the structured fields for review, or fill them in by hand — either way the case is searchable immediately.

+The app has three views: **Find a Precedent** (the agent loop below), **Add a Case** (PDF intake or manual entry), and **Case Library** (browse and search everything the firm has recorded).

 ---